-- A tier 1 cartridge bar code label changed, which is detected during inventory.
-Only the slots for which the tier 1 labels changed are audited. - Enough tier 1 bar code labels changed in a column to warrant an audit of the entire column of HD slots. - ► An "Inventory all tiers" is requested through the IBM Diamondback management GUI.
+- ► A tier 1 cartridge bar code label changed, which is detected during inventory.
+Only the slots for which the tier 1 labels changed are audited. - ► Enough tier 1 bar code labels changed in a column to warrant an audit of the entire column of HD slots. - ► An Inventory all tiers is requested through the IBM Diamondback management GUI.

-Note: We suggest that you limit the manual access of HD slots to the initial bulk loading of the frame because of the length of time that is required to complete a full inventory with an audit.
+Note: It is a best practice to limit the manual access of HD slots to the initial bulk loading of the frame because of the length of time that is required to complete a full inventory with an audit.